farmOS/farmOS/docs/development/api.md

     curl [AUTH] -X POST -H 'Content-Type: application/json' -d '{"name": "Broccoli", "vocabulary": "[VID]"}' [URL]/taxonomy_term

+For convenience, it is possible to create terms on-the-fly when creating or updating other records that reference them.
+Simply provide the `name` of the term instead of the `tid`, and farmOS will attempt to look up the existing term, or create a new one.

+For example, to create a "2020 Spinach" planting asset, a "Spinach" crop term, and a "2020" season term all at the same time:

+    {
+      "name": "2020 Spinach",
+      "type": "planting",
+      "crop": [{"name": "Spinach"}],
+      "season": {"name": "2020"},
+    }

 **Creating an area**

 Areas are taxonomy terms in farmOS, but they have some additional fields on them